Media relationship broken? Here’s how to fix it

 More councils pick web battles with media

-I blogged a couple of weeks ago about why local councils should resist the temptation to use their websites to pick a fight with the local media.
+I wrote a couple of weeks ago about why local councils should resist the temptation to use their websites to pick a fight with the local media.

-This was generated by a website I’d seen which had done this in response to some negative local coverage.
+Since then, a council started using its website to respond to negative local coverage.
 I thought this was a rare (and wrong) tactic at the time, and still do.

 Continue reading “More councils pick web battles with media”

-Why you shouldn’t get publicly mad (or even) with local media
+Why you shouldn’t get publicly mad with local media

 Bad news: it doesn’t have to be made worse

-Whilst researching something the other day, I came across a post on a council website that you rarely see (the authority will remain nameless, although it may be obvious to any staff who read this).
+Whilst researching something, I came across a post on a council website that I rarely see.

-Continue reading “Why you shouldn’t get publicly mad (or even) with local media”
+Continue reading “Why you shouldn’t get publicly mad with local media”